PhrygianGates/phrygiangates.github.io/content/inflation_cosmology.md

 - **Gravity is not just about mass.** Energy density \\(\rho\\) and pressure \\(p\\) both appear in the stress-energy tensor.
 - **Repulsive gravity arises** when \\(\rho + 3p < 0\\).
 This condition makes the cosmic scale factor’s acceleration positive (\\(\ddot{a} > 0\\)), indicating accelerated expansion.

+## Additional Thoughts
+Where does the negative pressure come from?
+There's not a determined theory yet.
+Some suggests there should be some particles called inflatons.
+From a classical point of view, it's a senario that when a particle flies into a wall, it doesn't bounce back, but it goes through the wall and comes out from the other side.
+This is a quantum effect.
+The inflaton field is a quantum field that has a negative pressure.

 In next post, I will review the key concepts of Einstein's field equations and the meaning of those tensors.